Icon of a calendar

 Bringing Archaeology to Iowa Communities

-The OSA continues to foster strong relationships with heritage preservation organizations across the state.
-OSA participated in its 9th Project AWARE, which involved 315 participants who paddled 58 miles on the Iowa River in Marshall, Tama, Benton, and Iowa counties.
-OSA participated as “resident archaeologists” and assisted with educational programs at the event.
+The OSA continues to foster strong relationships with conservation and heritage preservation organizations across the state.
+OSA participated in its 9th Project AWARE, which involved 269 participants who paddled 60 miles on the Skunk River in Washington, Jefferson, and Henry counties.
+OSA participated as “resident archaeologists” and assisted with educational programs at the event, including organizing the participation of Ho-Chunk Nation Tribal Historic Preservation Office, Bill Quackenbush, who brought his hand-made dugout canoe.
+Paddlers got to experience riding in the canoe with Bill and attended his public presentation.

 @IOWAARCHAEOLOGY

 The education and outreach content on the OSA website remained a vigorous, interactive conduit between the public and the OSA.
-The OSA’s social media pages were an important venue for disseminating news and program information in FY 2024.
-Active social media platforms administered by the OSA include Facebook, Instagram, and YouTube
+The OSA’s social media pages were an important venue for disseminating news and program information in FY2025.
+Active social media platforms administered by the OSA include Facebook, Instagram, YouTube, and Bluesky.
+The Facebook page alone was visited over 18,000 times and posts reached nearly 400,000 people.

 Icon of square Facebook logo by fontawesome